 Dancing with Holograms:

-First-of-Its-Kind Mixed-Reality Dance Performed with Microsoft HoloLens
+First-Of-Its-Kind Mixed-Reality Dance Performed With Microsoft HoloLens

 When Case Western Reserve University student Karen Opper dances in the debut performance of Imagined Odyssey, she cannot see the show’s elaborate visuals surrounding her – but her audience can.
 The show’s dreamlike holograms were brought to life by Microsoft HoloLens, a mixed-reality headset that each of the 80 audience members wear during the piece.